thadguidry/respec/markdown.md

 ### Custom Heading IDs

 By default, ReSpec uses heading's text content to generate IDs for you.
 The IDs are mostly stable, i.e., we make sure updates to ReSpec do not change the IDs).
-Sometimes, you might want to add a different (perphaps shorter) ID.
+Sometimes, you might want to add a different (perhaps shorter) ID.
 You can provide a custom heading ID as:

 ```markdown "example": "Specifying a custom ID for a heading."
 ## I'm a heading {#custom-heading-id}